All Episodes

 Can you give the American people some clear example of how you have held people accountable?

-Lewis Libby was held accountable.
+Louis Libby was held accountable.

-Al Gonzalez, implicit in your questions is that Al Gonzalez did something wrong.
+Al Gonzalez, implicit in your questions, is that Al Gonzalez did something wrong.

 I haven't seen Congress say he's done anything wrong.

-I know you're a kind, open-minded fellow, but you suggested holding the attorney general accountable for something he did wrong.
+I know you're a kind, open-minded fellow, but you suggested holding the Attorney General accountable for something he did wrong.

 He didn't do anything wrong.